 The voluntary carbon offset market is rocketing, with the Ecosystem Marketplace reporting an annual market value of ~$1 billion in 2021, which was an all-time high.
 As the market grows, the number of offset projects, plus project diversity, has expanded.
 This can make things difficult for business leaders like you, looking to reduce their carbon footprint through purchasing offsets.
+This is why it’s important you know how to buy carbon offsets.

 When thinking about carbon offsets, organizations must choose certified and vetted options, as certification bodies enforce the rules of carbon offsetting, to maximize the effectiveness of offset schemes.